Shantanu2003-alt/Currency-Converter/README.md

 # Tech Stack
 Python 3.10+
-Streamlit
+Streamlit — a Python framework for building modern, browser-based web apps quickly and easily.
-Requests
+Requests — for calling the Exchange Rate API
-HTML/CSS for custom styling
+HTML/CSS — for light/dark mode theming inside Streamlit (using st.markdown)

 # How Currency Conversion works here
 Behind the scenes, the app: